BITSS-OPA/opa-deworming/code/01_final_opa.md

 #### Assessing computational reproducibility of original results

-Without externalities, @baird2016worms obtained a present value of benefits of 142.43 (table 5, column 3, and row 9).
-Including externalities, they obtain a present value of benefits of 766.81 (table 5, column 3, and row 12).
-Following the steps described in this section, this analysis obtains the same result (142.4258784 and 766.8143995 respectively without rounding; 321.9397676 and 1733.3089493 in 2017 USD PPP).
+Without externalities, @baird2016worms obtained a present value of benefits of 142.43, or 321.95 in 2017 USD PPP (table 5, column 3, and row 9).
+Including externalities, they obtain a present value of benefits of 766.81, or 1733.3 (table 5, column 3, and row 12).
+Following the steps described in this section, this analysis obtains the same result (142.4258784 and 766.8143995 respectively without rounding).

 ### Costs